canonical/vanilla-framework/docs/patterns/accordion.md

   </p>
 </div>

+### Functionality

+Use toggle `aria-expanded` to reveal or conceal the content of an accordion.

 ### Design

 For more information [view the accordion design spec](https://github.com/ubuntudesign/vanilla-design/tree/master/Accordion), which includes the specification in markdown format and a PNG image.